commoncode/git-masterclass-activity-2/README.md

 </details>

 ## Task

->Generate a commit with the same SHA-1 as a previous commit - recreate commit L perfectly
+> Generate a commit with the same SHA-1 as a previous commit - recreate commit L perfectly

-To do so we will need to ensure all these are the identical:
-    - commit message
+To do so we will need to ensure all these are the identical: - commit message - committer - commit date - author - authoring date - parent tree
-    - committer
-    - commit date
-    - author
-    - authoring date
-    - parent tree

 <details><summary>Show me how</summary>
+    # reclone the repo
+    cd ..
+    rm -rf git-masterclass-activity-2
+    git clone git@github.com:commoncode/git-masterclass-activity-2.git
+    cd git-masterclass-activity-2

     git checkout feature_2